 Today, Diocletian’s Palace is a very vibrant and vivid place where life is going on.
-Some residencesare turned into luxury hotels and apartments in the Split City Center.
-Also, there are numerous restaurants, cafes and shops opened.
+Some residences are turned into luxury villas, hotels, and apartments.
+Furthermore, there are numerous restaurants, cafes and shops opened.
 You can even find modern equipped cinema inside the walls!

 Split state of mind

 The Emperor is gone long ago, but the Roman spirit stayed in the stone walls, numerous ornaments and what is most important in the state of mind of people of Split.

 The intention of Diocletian was to relax and enjoy and spend the best days here.

 Not only historical heritage, but Diocletian also left the spiritual heritage of people who settled down in Split.City of Split and the people of Split today are known for a relaxed lifestyle.

 In Split, you will often hear people saying take it easy, Festina Lente or “ pomalo!”
 This lifestyle philosophy means that no matter how much obligations or stress you have during the day or what happens in your life, you need to find time for relaxation, a cup of coffee with your dear person, sitting in the sun or just contemplating with yourself.
 What comes around, goes around.
 Appreciate each day or your life and take care of your body, mind, and soul.
 And there is no better place in the world than Split city!